 In conclusion, we have projected initially weakly interacting BECs onto unitarity-limited interactions and measured the resulting momentum-space dynamics.
 Three key findings of this work are as follows: (1) The momentum distribution of the unitary gas evolves and then saturates on a timescale that is significantly shorter that the timescale for three-body loss.
 (2) Both the shape of the saturated momentum distribution and the timescale for the dynamics appear to be universal.
-(3) Intriguingly, the saturated momentum distribution fits well to the distribution expected for an ideal degenerate Bose-Einstein gas with fugacity $z \sim 1$.
-These findings all support the conclusion that the gas reaches a locally equilibrated, metastable state.
-This opens the door for experimental investigation of a degenerate unitary Bose gas -- something that was previously considered inaccessible.
+(3) The low-momentum part of the momentum distribution indicates that the density of atoms in phase space exceeds 1, and, hence, the gas is degenerate.
+These findings support the conclusion that the gas reaches a locally equilibrated, metastable state and open the door for experimental investigation of a degenerate unitary Bose gas -- something that was previously considered inaccessible.

-This work raises some interesting questions: Can a Bose condensate survive at resonance?
-Because of finite-size effects, we do not have reliable observations of $n(\kappa)$ for $\kappa<0.5$.
-As a result we are currently unable to say whether a population peak at very low momentum survives.
-Also, can the measured spread in momentum be characterized by a single temperature, and is this temperature below the critical temperature for a Bose gas with unitarity-limited short-range interactions?
+This work raises some interesting questions: To what extent can the gas locally be described by a temperature, and is this temperature below the critical temperature for a Bose gas with unitarity-limited short-range interactions?
+What is this critical temperature in units of the critical temperature for an ideal Bose gas?
 At high momentum, what is expected for the contact, and does a high-momentum tail whose amplitude corresponds to the contact exist beyond the range of our data, or below our detection limit?
 Finally, what does the observed momentum dependence of the dynamics tell us about the evolution of the system at unitarity?